podchasova11/mobile-testing-interview-questions/README.md

 - [ ] <code>adb shell</code>: open a shell on the connected device, allowing you to run commands on the device directly
 - [ ] <code>adb push <local_file> <remote_location></code>: copy a file from your computer to the connected device
 - [ ] <code>adb pull <remote_file> <local_location></code>: copy a file from the connected device to your computer

+  - [ ] I often use the command to get a copy of my device screen recording on my computer.
+For example:

+           adb pull /sdcard/<video_name>.mp4 ~/Documents

 - [ ] <code>adb logcat</code>: display the logical output for the connected device, which can be helpful for debugging
 - [ ] <code>adb shell dumpsys <system_service></code>: display detailed info about a specific system service on the device
 - [ ] <code>adb reboot</code>: reboot the connected device